 Learn more about our church reporting tools, budgeting features, and accounting solutions.
 Try Aplos free for 15 days.

 1. Balance Sheet (Statement of Financial Position)

-The balance sheet, known as the statement of financial position for churches, illustrates an accounting equation and shows a snapshot of your organization’s financial health.
+The Balance Sheet, known as the Statement Of Financial Position for churches, illustrates an accounting equation.
+This report shows a snapshot of your church’s financial health.
 It can also show you the current balance of each of your funds if you have been doing true fund accounting.
 The accounting equation is:

 Assets = Liability + Equity